stellar/go/services/regulated-assets-approval-server/README.md

 number, then the account secret and submit the transaction.

 After setting up the issuer account you can fund a stellar account with an initial balance of the regulated asset with our internal `friendbot/?addr={stellar_address}` endpoint.
-This endpoint is not part of the official SEP-8 Approval Server spec, it's a debug feature to allow accounts to test sending transactions (payments with teh issuer's regulated asset) to the server.
+This endpoint is not part of the official SEP-8 Approval Server spec, it's a debug feature to allow accounts to test sending transactions (payments with the issuer's regulated asset) to the server.

 #### `GET /friendbot?addr={stellar_address}`